Week 14 Pregnancy

 Baby's Development

-Your baby is about the size of a peach.
+Your baby is about the size of a lemon.

 A Whole New Energy — Welcome to the second trimester.
 Many women notice a wonderful shift in energy as nausea begins to ease.
 Your baby is pulling facial expressions now — squinting, grimacing, frowning — all the early exercises of a face you'll soon know by heart.

-Illustration of a peach, showing the approximate size of the baby at week 14
+Illustration of a lemon, showing the approximate size of the baby at week 14

 Approx. 8.5cm